anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter01.rst

      - Is a virtual compute resource, in a known state such as running or suspended, that can be used like a physical server.
 It can be used to specify VM Instance or Container Instance.
    * - Kibana
-     - An open-source data visualisation system.
+     - An open source data visualisation system.
    * - Kubernetes
-     - An open-source system for automating deployment, scaling, and management of containerised applications.
+     - An open source system for automating deployment, scaling, and management of containerised applications.
    * - Kubernetes Cluster
      - A set of machines, called nodes (either *workers* or *control plane*), that run containerised applications managed by Kubernetes.